cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 # Contextual Bandits and Vowpal Wabbit

 This guide describes how to use Contextual Bandit (CB) algorithms in Vowpal Wabbit (VW).
 It features a Python tutorial and an overview of CB algorithms—including when to use them, how to work with with different CB approaches, how to format test data, and understand the results.
-The goal is to empower you to explore and experiment with CB algorithms and create models in VW.

 ## Getting started with Vowpal Wabbit

 To install VW—and for more information on building VW from source or using a package manager—see [Getting started](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Getting-started) guide.

 >**Note:** The CB tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
-VW is supported in C++ and C#, and additional binary packages are available for select platforms.
+Additional binary packages are available for select platforms.
 See [Getting started](https://cheng-tan.github.io/vowpalwabbit.github.io/) module on the homepage for more information.

 ## What is a Contextual Bandit?